Nafezly/payments/README.md

 after this payment used you can check for the status boolean to do your actions next if the status false you will find the error message contain the error and errors array will contain for example the validation errors
 ### Feature 2
-now you have a payments table and payment logs table when you uss pay function the record will store into payments table this table is a morph with status PAID
+now you have a payments table and payment logs table when you us pay function the record will store into payments table with status UNPAID this table is a morph

 | column | description |
 |--|--|